We explain, in understandable terms, how insurance works for you.

 The Explanation of Benefits (EOB) is produced by the insurer and shows who is charging for services (the Provider), what's contractually due, what's been contractually paid (to the Provider), and, what's contractually due from the patient (the beneficiary).

-When using a contracted provider, your responsibility is what the Plan shows on the EOB.
+When using a contracted provider, your responsibility is only what the Plan shows on the EOB.
 The best course of action is to not pay any billings from the provider until your plan shows you what you owe.

 Copyright © 2024 DAVIDTOMRANKIN INSURANCE INC - All Rights Reserved.